We’ve been fighting for the legal rights of victims of road traffic accidents for over two decades.

 We understand the impact such events can have on your life.
 We know what’s important for you following an injury to yourself or a loved one.

-Why Claim With Bott and Co?
+Why Claim Compensation For A Road Traffic Accident With Bott and Co Solicitors?

-Completely independent of insurers, we act only in your best interests providing expert legal advice to help you claim the amount of compensation you’re legally entitled.
+Contact us today and discover why we’re different.
+Completely independent of insurers, we act only in your best interests providing expert legal advice to help you claim the amount of compensation you’re legally entitled to.

 Why Choose Bott and Co?

 We have helped our clients claim over £120m in compensation over the last twenty years.

 Recognised not just within our industry but also by Martin Lewis as “pioneers” in our field.

 Completely independent, our only focus is helping you claim for what you are legally entitled to.